 Education

-South Australia is home to some of Australia’s best educational institutions.
-Adelaide is filled with a wealth of private schools, private colleges, and specialist schools for both hospitality and culinary purposes.
-South Australia also prides itself in having one of the most secular and diverse public education systems in the nation.
-The state government offers free and compulsory education to all inhabitants.
+South Australia is home to some of Australia’s leading educational institutions.
+Adelaide hosts a wide range of private schools, universities, private colleges and vocational institutions.
+The state also takes pride in having one of the most diverse public education systems in the country.

 Fun Facts about South Australia

-Lake Eyre in outback South Australia is the largest salt lake in the world, although it is usually a dry salt flat used for breaking land speed records.
+3. Lake Eyre, located in South Australia’s outback, is the world’s largest salt lake, although it is usually a dry salt desert.

-South Australia is the only state to share a border with all mainland states including the Northern Territory.
+4. South Australia is the only state that shares a border with all mainland states, including the Northern Territory.

-The Royal Adelaide Hospital is the third most expensive building to be built in the world and the largest building in Australia by floor space.
+5. The Royal Adelaide Hospital is the third most expensive building ever constructed and the largest building in Australia by floor area.

 Top Five Reasons to Live in South Australia

-- Affordable Living.
-South Australia is the most cost-efficient area in Australia for those wishing to fulfil the Australian dream of owning their home.
+2. Affordable living.
+South Australia is one of the most cost-effective regions in Australia for those wanting to achieve the Australian dream of home ownership.

-- Climate.
-South Australia is home to Australia’s most comfortable place to live, with summers and winters not as harsh as other parts of the country.
+3. Climate.
+South Australia offers one of Australia’s most comfortable climates, with summers and winters that are less extreme than in other parts of the country.

-- The Friendly State.
-South Australia is home to a population that is among the most welcoming and accepting in the country.
+4. The Friendly State.
+South Australians are among the most welcoming and tolerant people in the country.

 Closing Thoughts

-If you want to live somewhere that is comfortable and affordable with a rich culture, The Festival State should be at the top of your list.
-South Australia offers a relaxed and intellectual atmosphere, rich in diversity.
-Its less aggressive climate makes for a relaxing place to live.
-South Australia is on the forefront of clean living and an agricultural powerhouse, filled with wineries and natural wonders.
+If you are looking to live somewhere that is both comfortable and affordable while offering a rich cultural environment, the Festival State should be high on your list.
+South Australia offers a diverse, relaxed and intellectually engaging atmosphere.
+Its less extreme climate further contributes to a comfortable lifestyle.
+South Australia represents progress and sustainability while remaining a centre of agricultural production, vineyards and natural wonders.

 Visa options for South Australia